OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 The settings are:

-- **RunOctoPack**: specifies that OctoPack should create packages during the build
+- **RunOctoPack**: specifies that OctoPack should create packages during the build.
 - **OctoPackPackageVersion**: version number that should be given to packages created by OctoPack.
 Since Jenkins build numbers are integers like "12", we combine it with "1.1." to produce package versions such as "1.0.12".
+Learn more about [versioning in Octopus](/docs/packaging-applications/create-packages/versioning.md).
-- **OctoPackPublishPackageToHttp**: tells OctoPack to push the package to the Octopus Deploy Server.
-Read more about the [built-in NuGet repository in Octopus](/docs/packaging-applications/package-repositories/index.md).
+- **OctoPackPublishPackageToHttp**: tells OctoPack to push the package to the Octopus Deploy server.
+Read more about the [Octopus built-in repository](/docs/packaging-applications/package-repositories/index.md).
 You'll find the URL to your repository on the **{{Library,Packages}}** tab in Octopus.
-Simply click the `Show examples` link to see options to upload packages including the repository URL.
-- **OctoPackPublishApiKey**: your Octopus Deploy API key
+- **OctoPackPublishApiKey**: your Octopus Deploy API key.
+See [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md).

 :::success
 **OctoPack arguments**